Hepatitis C

 • Acute Hepatitis C: A short-term infection that occurs within the first six months after exposure to the virus.
 It can sometimes resolve on its own but may progress to chronic hepatitis.

 • Chronic Hepatitis C: A long-term infection lasting more than six months.
-Chronic hepatitis C can lead to serious liver problems, including cirrhosis and liver cancer.
+Chronic Hepatitis C can lead to serious liver problems, including cirrhosis and liver cancer.

 How Common is Hepatitis C?